Ordinaire (wine bar): Ordinaire and natural wine

 Ordinaire exclusively stocks and sells natural wine.
 Owner Bradford Taylor modeled Ordinaire after the caves à manger—small natural wine shops that serve food—he encountered while living in Paris, particularly Le Verre Volé, Le Chateaubriand, and Le Baratin.
 "Natural wine" does not have a precise formal or legal definition; however, the term is generally accepted to mean wine produced from organically farmed or biodynamic grapes, without the use (or at least, minimal use) of filtration or additives (except for preservative sulfites, which are still often avoided).
-Taylor has said "there's something productive about how nebulous the term 'natural' is, how it opens itself up to debate every time it comes up," and:
+Taylor has said "there's something productive about how nebulous the term 'natural' is, how it opens itself up to debate every time it comes up."

 Ordinaire has helped to promote natural wine in the Bay Area and the United States generally, and has become an Oakland destination for tourists.
 Chaney Kwak of The Guardian cited Ordinaire in an article arguing that Oakland was becoming a "New Brooklyn" and a "creative capital to rival" San Francisco.
 According to Jordan Michelman at Sprudge, there is "no one true home for natural wine in America ...
 But there are certain addresses that help define the culture here, and among them there's none more important on the west coast than that of Oakland's Ordinaire. ...
 [Taylor's] vision and influence at the helm of Ordinaire has helped define natural wine in America."
-Taylor has called the Bay Area natural wine scene "really nascent, in its early stages especially compared to New York or Paris," but has also said that Ordinaire's proximity to other natural wine bars has "made Oakland an organic- and natural-wine destination for people around the United States and overseas."
 Luke Tsai of the East Bay Express said Taylor was "doing God's work in helping dispense with the notion that wine shops are all stuffy, intimidating places frequented only by the rich."